Which college should I apply to?

 In fact, around a third of the successful applicants are placed at a college other than the one they originally selected on their UCAS form.

 If an applicant doesn't have a strong view about a particular college, we encourage them to make an 'open' application that allows us to assign them to a college based on the numbers of available places and the number of applications; around 20% of our applicants choose to do this each year.
 This is designed to ensure that everyone has an equal opportunity to compete for the available places.
-However, if they have decided that one particular college appeals to them - perhaps because of its location or its facilities - then they should specify that college on application form.
+However, if they have decided that one particular college appeals to them - perhaps because of its location or its facilities - then they should specify that college as their college of preference on their application form.